Balancing Light & Heat in your Pergola/Outdoor Living Area

 Your outdoor living area roofing material options are:

-Will span unsupported up to 4 meters so you don’t get that cluttered look from all the frame work & you can incorporate light panels that are 31cm wide.
+This sheet looks great as it can span unsupported (ie. no framework) for up to 4 meters so you don’t get that cluttered look from all the frame work & you can incorporate light panels that are 31cm wide.
+CLICK HERE to learn more about this roofing option

 Your next step up from the “Premium Series” Colorbond option.

-Is a more conventional style of building & is where you construct your Colorbond roofing & then frame out the underside & ‘line’ it with either an exterior gyprock or timber panel, either which is painted.
-This option gives you that true indoor finish so it truley looks part of your home & not an add on.
+Is a more conventional style of building & is where you construct your Colorbond roofing, then frame out the underside & ‘line’ it with either an exterior gyprock or timber panel, either which is painted.
+This option gives you that true indoor finish so it ‘flows’ & looks part of your home & not so much as an ‘add on’.
 Some clients prefer this option as it means that you don’t see the lines of a traditional roofing sheet where they are joined – its a personal preference really.
+Learn more about this roofing option HERE.

 The opening roof patio system is the ‘Rolls Royce’ of patio covers.
 It gives you flexibility to adjust the louvers & gain full control of the area no matter what the conditions are.

-Look at all of your patio cover roofing material options.
+Do your homework & look at ALL of your patio cover roofing material options.

 One thing that helps our clients is to visit our display.
 It gives you a different feel to actually walk under these options rather than just looking at some photos online.